We may earn commission from affiliate links →

 Money Exchange System In Turkey: Where Can I Exchange Foreign Money For Turkish Lira

-Türkiye’s currency is the Turkish Lira (TL), and it can be exchanged for foreign currency at banks, currency exchange offices, and airports.
-When exchanging money, it is important to know the current exchange rate.
+Türkiye’s currency is the Turkish Lira (T.L.), and it can be exchanged for foreign currency at banks, currency exchange offices, and airports.
+When exchanging money, it is essential to know the current exchange rate.
 The best rates are usually found at banks.

 Because the Turkish Lira is not currently a very stable currency, and rates can change frequently, there are a few things to remember when exchanging money in Turkey.

-- Finally, it is always a good idea to have some local currency on hand when you land or change a small amount at the airport in case you need to purchase before you are able to exchange your foreign currency
+• Finally, it is always a good idea to have some local currency on hand when you land or change a small amount at the airport in case you need to purchase before you can exchange your foreign currency

 Tips For Spending Wisely In Türkiye: How Can Tourists Get The Most Value Out Of Their Money